PM Modi to launch national portal for credit linked govt schemes on June 6

-Prime Minister Narendra Modi on Monday, June 6, will launch a special portal for government credit schemes and special series of coins.
+Prime Minister Narendra Modi, on June 6, will launch a special portal for government credit schemes and special series of coins.

 In a statement, the Prime Minister's office said that Modi will inaugurate the Iconic Week Celebrations of the Finance Ministry and Corporate Affairs Ministry as part of the ‘Azadi Ka Amrit Mahotsav’ (AKAM) celebration.